vippsas/vipps-checkout/vipps-checkout-api.md

 # Checkout Features

-In order to support this basic flow it is important to read the following documentation closely.
-You should always utilize the newest API Version as specified in the [swagger](https://vippsas.github.io/vipps-checkout-api/).
-You should also consult the [checklist](https://github.com/vippsas/vipps-checkout-api/blob/main/vipps-checkout-api-checklist.md) for a structured walkthrough of the expected integration points.
+In order to support this basic flow, it is important to read the following documentation closely.
+You should always utilize the newest API version as specified in the [API specifications](https://vippsas.github.io/vipps-checkout-api/).
+You should also consult the [checklist](https://github.com/vippsas/vipps-checkout-api/blob/main/vipps-checkout-api-checklist.md) for a structured walk-through of the expected integration points.

 ## Example requests

-First you need to request a Vipps Checkout Session token from the Vipps APIs.
-The first thing you need to do is set up a server to server request to set up a Checkout session.
+First, you need to request a Vipps Checkout Session token from the Vipps APIs.
+The first thing you need to do is set up a server-to-server request to set up a Checkout session.
 An example reference request may be seen below.

-Request a session token according to your needs, the full specification of the Checkout session endpoint can be found [here](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session)
+Request a session token according to your needs, the full specification of the Checkout session endpoint can be found [here](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session).

 A minimal example with example values: